DocEd/LondonClinicGuidelines/rrt/RenalReplacementTherapy.md

 ## Guidelines for Renal Replacement Therapy in the Adult Intensive Care Unit

+NOTE: This is a pre-release version and should NOT be used to inform clinical practice until it has been ratified.

 ### Aim
 To provide general guidance on the principles and provision of renal replacement therapy in intensive care unit.